Rabbi Elliot N. Dorff writes:

 (Again, the comparison to American law is instructive.
 Judges can make really revolutionary decisions but they correctly feel the need to tie those decisions to already existing laws and precedents in order to preserve a sense of continuity within the American legal system.
 The Supreme Court’s decision in 1954 requiring integration of the public schools is a good example.
 Segregated schools clearly continued to exist in the United States after the First and Fourteenth Amendments to the Constitution became law, and the framers of those Amendments certainly did not intend to outlaw such schools in passing them.
 Moreover, the Supreme Court itself specifically upheld the constitutionality of segregated facilities in 1896.
 Nevertheless, in 1954 the Supreme Court declared segregated schools unconstitutional and based their decision on the First and Fourteenth Amendments in order to preserve a sense of continuity and consistency in the law.
 Shades of Rabbi Akiba!)

 Third, Jewish law would retain its coherence because it includes a way of making decisions.

-Excerpted from: Conservative Judaism: Our Ancestors to Our Descendants, By Elliott N Dorff
+This has been excerpted from: Conservative Judaism: Our Ancestors to Our Descendants, By Rabbi Elliott N. Dorff.